tjjfvi/OctoPrint-IFTTT/README.md

 ## Configuration

 ### Makerkeys
 A unique API key for IFTTT.
-Go [here](https://ifttt.com/services/maker_webhooks/settings) and look for the URL.
-The last part (after the `/use/`) is the makerkey.
+Go [here](https://ifttt.com/services/maker_webhooks) and click `Documentation`.
+Look at the URL it sends you to; the last part (after the `/use/`) is the makerkey.
 You can put multiple makerkeys, seperated by newlines, here.

 ### Default prefixes
 Default prefixes for the triggers.
 If you have an event `MyEvent` and prefixes `prefix1-` and `prefix2-`, it will, by default make the triggers `prefix1-MyEvent` and `prefix2-MyEvent`.
 Seperate the prefixes with newlines.